music literature movies Index About

 Starring: Peter O’Toole, Omar Sharif, Alec Guinness, Anthony Quinn, Jack Hawkins, José Ferrer, Anthony Quayle, and Claude Rains

-Time passes in a mad swirl of sand tornadoes that destroy the sweetest dreams of youth.
-Blood-thirsty armies invade and conquer, leaving behind scorching paths of surrender and total destruction.
+In a mad swirl of sand tornadoes and time passing by, bloodthirsty armies invade and conquer, invade and conquer, leaving scorching paths of surrender and total destruction.
 Here, in the land of leeches, the dirty, dusty rot of resignation is born.
-It is a submissive acceptance in fate as divine ruler, a decrepit belief that we were never the gatekeepers of our own actions but mere extras in our own epic theater.
-At the train station, street corner, and outside the bank, it is fate that hands out free sticks of gum or Power Bar samplers to help us make it through the endless march of defeat upon which we tread.
+It is a submissive acceptance in fate as divine ruler, a decrepit belief that we were never the gatekeepers of our own actions, and only mere extras in our own epic theater.

 Or, not so fast.